spacecomputer-io/cosmic-cipher/README.md

 ### Fallback System

-If the OrbitPort API is unavailable (rate limit, auth error, network issue), the app automatically falls back to using Node.js `crypto.randomBytes()` with a warning message.
+If the Orbitport API is unavailable (rate limit, auth error, network issue), the app automatically falls back to using Node.js `crypto.randomBytes()` with a warning message.

 ## Password Generation Algorithm

-1. **Fetch Seed**: Get 256-bit random seed from OrbitPort API
+1. **Fetch Seed**: Get 256-bit random seed from Orbitport API
 2. **Validate Requirements**: Ensure minimum character requirements are met
 3. **Generate Password**:
    - Add minimum required characters from each charset